-Read this manual carefully before you use this product and keep it handy for future reference.
-For safety, please follow the instructions in this manual.
+For safety, please read this manual carefully before you use this product and keep it handy for future reference.

 Introduction

 To get maximum versatility from this machine all operators should carefully read and follow the instructions in this manual.
 Please keep this manual in a handy place near the machine.